-Your own yoga mat or you can use one of ours at no charge.
-Bring a long towel to lay on it (for the hot classes) and another towel to dry yourself after your shower.
-You can hire towels from us at £2 each if you prefer.
+Your own yoga mat and a long towel to lay on it (for the hot classes) and another towel to dry yourself after your class.
 Also bring a water bottle, either stainless steel, non-BPA plastic or glass in a protective sleeve.
 We provide water fountains with filtered water for filling these.

 Active wear or shorts with a T-shirt or sports top.
 No socks in the studio, you will be barefoot.

 Yes, but make sure we know all the important details (see first-time registration below) and keep us up to date if things change.
 Teachers will be able to suggest alternative postures to help you.
 Never push yourself harder than feels comfortable.
 If you are at the infectious stage of an illness please wait until you’re better before coming.